 - Swallow carbidopa/entacapone/levodopa whole.
 Do not break, crush, or chew before swallowing.

 - Take carbidopa/entacapone/levodopa at least 4 hours before or after taking iron salts (eg, ferrous sulfate).

 - Diets that are high in protein may decrease your body's ability to absorb carbidopa/entacapone/levodopa.
 Discuss any questions or concerns with your doctor.
 Tell your doctor if you have a diet that is high in protein, or if you will be changing your diet to include more protein.

 - Do not suddenly stop taking carbidopa/entacapone/levodopa without checking with your doctor.
 Side effects may occur.
 They may include fever, stiff muscles, confusion, abnormal thinking, fast or irregular heartbeat, and sweating.

 - If you miss a dose of carbidopa/entacapone/levodopa, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use carbidopa/entacapone/levodopa.

 Important safety information:

-- Do not drink alcohol or use medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are using carbidopa/entacapone/levodopa; it may add to their effects.
+- Check with your doctor before you drink alcohol or use medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are using carbidopa/entacapone/levodopa; it may add to their effects.
 Ask your pharmacist if you have questions about which medicines may cause drowsiness.